 Some research shows the brains of transgender people are somewhere in between, sharing characteristics of both male and female brains, Dr. Altinay says.

 This is consistent with the growing understanding that gender exists on a spectrum, with people identifying not only as male or female but also as genderqueer, genderfluid or nonbinary.
 These terms refer to gender identities that incorporate a variety of gender characteristics.”

 2. Many kids who are transgender experience devastating anxiety and depression starting in puberty.

-This was the case with Noah.
+This was the case with Natalie.
 Debilitating generalized anxiety, social anxiety, and subsequent depression came on strong at age 10.
-In fact, we noticed sudden onset stuttering when Noah was in 2nd grade which was a bi-product of the anxiety.
-In light of that, we did everything we could to help quell his anxiety, but nothing seemed to really make a dent in it.
+In fact, we noticed sudden onset stuttering when Noah (now Natalie) was in 2nd grade which was a bi-product of the anxiety.
+In light of that, we did everything we could to help quell the anxiety, but nothing seemed to really make a dent in it.
 Some kids figure out they are dealing with gender dysphoria at a young age; others do not until later in life.
 Neither is right or wrong—it simply is.